alexandrew94/SINO/README.md

 <% } %>
 <span class="text-lighten-1 grey-text avg-user-rating">(<%- entry.comments.length %> reviews/ratings)</span>
 ```

+This code was used to calculate the average rating for each restaurant.
+This was fun to write, but maybe in retrospect it would've been better done as a virtual in the backend.
+A potential improvement might be to do half-stars.

 _Example 2: Making a request to the Google Static Maps API._